 Cresswell Beach is also a delight and Bamburgh Beach offers amazing views of both the majestic castle and the Farne Islands, several miles from the mainland.
 From here, you can walk to nearby Seahouses, which is three miles away.
 Both towns have plenty of dog-friendly pubs and cafes where you can refuel.
 Try The Victoria Hotel and The Bamburgh Castle Inn.

 If you’re in Berwick-upon-Tweed, a stroll around the Elizabethan Town Walls is a must, if only for the fantastic views of the town bridges.
 A full loop should take no longer than an hour.
 Alternatively, follow in the footsteps of artist LS Lowry, who was a big fan of Berwick and spent many years holidaying here.
 The Lowry Trail will lead you to some of his favourite spots – just look out for the easels dotted around town.

-Another bracing yet beautiful coastal walk is from Craster – famed for its kippers – to Low Newton, via the ruins of Dunstanburgh Castle.
-This six-mile walk will take you past rock pools, sand dunes and the long sweep of Embleton Sands and ends in another fantastic pub (see below).
-For more information about the route – which is National Trust approved and accessible all year round – click here.
+Another bracing yet beautiful stroll is the coastal walk from Craster – famed for its kippers – to Low Newton, via the ruins of Dunstanburgh Castle.
+This six-mile walk is National Trust approved and takes you past rock pools, sand dunes and the long sweep of Embleton Sands before ending in another fantastic pub (see below).

 BEST PLACE TO GRAB A BITE?
 The Ship Inn in Low Newton is worth making the effort to get to.
 This tiny pub is right on the beach and has its own microbrewery so it does get very busy.
 Local delicacies such as crab and stotties are the order of the day but don’t even bother trying to park outside – it’s for residents only.
 Your best bet is to park in the car park 500m up the road and walk down.
 It costs 50p for an hour’s parking or £1 for two.